atolodas/Hooks-Manager-prestashop-17x/README.md

 # Hooks Manager for Prestashop 1.7x
 Manage hooks.
-Add and Remove any hook you want.
+Add , edit and Remove any hook you want.